Large deviations for marked sparse random graphs with applications to interacting diffusions: Additional lemmas

 \begin{proof} Throughout this proof, we denote by $\mathcal{P}_{k}$ the collection of subsets of $[m]$ with size $k$.
 Notice that

 Combining this with the standard bound $\binom{m}{k} \leq \left( \frac{em}{k}\right)^k$ concludes the proof. \end{proof}

-Second, we provide a lemma that bounds the number of edges in the sparse Erd\"os-R\'enyi random graph. \begin{lemma} Let $G_{n}$ be distributed according to $G\big( n, \frac{d}{n} \big)$.
+Second, we provide a lemma that bounds the number of edges in the sparse Erd\H{o}s-R\'enyi random graph. \begin{lemma} Let $G_{n}$ be distributed according to $G\big( n, \frac{d}{n} \big)$.
 Given $z > 0$, there exists $a>0$ such that, for all $n \in \N$,

 \end{lemma}

 \begin{proof} Notice that $|E_{n}| \sim \binomial\left(\frac{n(n-1)}{2}, \frac{d}{n}\right)$.
 From this, we obtain

 if $a$ is chosen large enough, concluding the proof. \end{proof}